timebertt/masters-thesis-controller-sharding/content/30-previous-work.md

 ## Study Project

-- shortcomings
+- describe shortcomings
-- increased load tests
+- needs increased load tests

 - implementation on controller-side
 - implementation in controller-runtime, can be reused in other controllers based on controller-runtime